 The analysis of the previous tests by KTH has shown that oscillatory bubble motions are a very efficient mechanism of transferring the force from the steam to the mean flow liquid.
-The test results have been helpful for the understanding of the key effects and factors that can be neglected when the EMS/EHS models are developed further [17].
+The test results have been helpful for the understanding of the key effects and factors that can be neglected when the EMS/EHS models are developed further [18].

-The main goal of the SEF-POOL tests in 2020 was to provide data of the characteristics of the small-scale phenomena, which affect the effective heat and momentum sources in case of steam injection through a sparger into a sub-cooled pool of water.
-This information will then be used in the validation of the simplified EHS/EMS models by KTH.
+In 2021, the main topics to be addressed were dynamic loads at low subcooling and the effect of the number injection holes.
+High values of dynamic loads were found in the previous SEF tests.
+Also, very strong vibrations were observed in the recent PANDA tests.
+Detailed data on the amplitude and frequency of the force oscillations would be important for the further development of the EHS/EMS models.
+By comparing results of single and multiple hole experiments significant differences, especially in the low subcooling regime, have been found.
 Furthermore, the SEF-POOL tests support the validation effort of the DCC and interfacial area models of CFD codes for steam injection through spargers at VTT and LUT.
 Particular interest in the 2020 tests was in capturing good-quality high-speed camera stereo recordings of the steam jet behaviour and jet entrainment visualized with the help of air bubbles injected into the pool.

-Six steam injection tests were performed in the SEF-POOL facility in 2020.
-In addition, two water injection tests were performed.
-The main varied parameter was the mass flux of injected steam.
-The possible effect of multiple injection holes was also studied further by using a three-hole plate in some of the tests.
-The water injection tests were done in order to check the operation of the air bubble generator and to find the suitable camera imaging parameters and lighting conditions so that KTH can effectively use their in-house tools in the analysis of the recordings for tracking the movement of the air bubbles and thus ultimately assess the liquid velocity and the amount of jet entrainment.
-The camera set-up and the air bubble generation system were adjusted along the test series according to the feedback received from KTH.
+Four steam injection tests were performed in the SEF-POOL facility in 2021.
+The main varied parameter was the mass flux of injected steam and the number of the injection holes.
+Two of the tests were performed with a single-hole sparger and two with a three-hole sparger.
+The camera set-up, lighting conditions and air bubble generation system were optimized before the test series so that KTH can effectively use their in-house tools in the analysis of the recordings for tracking the movement of the air bubbles and thus ultimately assess the liquid velocity and the amount of jet entrainment.
 All the test parameters and procedures were agreed with KTH.

-The test matrix in 2020 contained tests both with a single-hole and three-hole injection plate configuration.
-Steam injection with the same steam mass flux through a three-hole plate seemed to produce slightly larger force measurement values than injection through a single-hole plate.
-In addition, in the three-hole case the measured force curve reached its peak value at the pool temperature of about 60 °C and then turned very slightly downwards while in the single-hole case the peak occurred at the pool temperature of about 80 °C.
+Steam injection with about the same steam mass flux through a three-hole plate seemed to produce larger force measurement values than injection through a single-hole plate.
+In the single-hole cases, the fore curve had a clear peak value when the pool temperature reached 85-90 °C and the curve then turned slightly downwards.
+In the three-hole tests, the peak was not so perceptible, or it was missing completely.